Best UAD Plugins For Mixing

 Plugin #5: Stereo Ambient Recovery by Bob Katz

-Finally, consider the Stereo Ambient Recovery—a staple from the days of UAD1, thanks to mastering legend Bob Katz.
-This plugin does precisely what its name implies: it recovers ambient space within your mix, acting almost like a stereo widener.
+Last on the list is the Stereo Ambient Recovery, a plugin going back to the UAD-1 days, courtesy of mastering legend Bob Katz.
+It does exactly what the name suggests: it recovers ambient space in a mix, functioning almost like a stereo widener.

 "An ambient recovery... gives some space and depth back to your mix."